theleoborges/imminent/README.md

 ## Executors

 The whole point of futures is being able to perform parallel tasks.
-By default, the `future` constructor uses an unbounded thread pool for doing work - this might change in upcoming releases.
+By default imminent uses Java's [ForkJoinPool](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ForkJoinPool.html) with parallelism set to the number of available processors.

 The user has fine grained control over this by using the `executors/*executor*` dynamic var.
 It includes a `blocking-executor` which blocks on any given task, making it useful for testing: